 To install fibre broadband to homes and businesses that share an accessway or private right of way with other properties, we need to first do some work to bring our network from the street to the boundary of each property in the accessway.

-The work we do will fall into one of three categories depending on the impact it will have on the shared accessway or private right of way.
+The work we do will fall into one of three build categories depending on the impact it will have on the shared accessway or private right of way, as set out in the Telecommunications Act.

 We determine the build category when we first visit the property and plan how we’ll undertake the work.